-thus, if proven cost-effective and more convenient relative to traditional models, connected health models could greatly
+thus, if proven cost-effective and more convenient relative to improve the impact of behavioral interventions of all kinds. traditional models, connected health models could greatly

 Acknowledgments

 The trial is supported by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) grant 1R01DK103944 (PI: SLP).
 Additional support for this paper is provided by the National Heart, Lung, and Blood Institute (NHLBI) grant 1K24HL124366 (PI: SLP), NIDDK grant K01DK102447 (PI: MLW), and the National Cancer Institute (NCI) grant R25CA172009 (DJS).